 Blaeu’s Iconic Map of the Continent of Asia with Decorative Vignettes

-Fine example of Blaeu's highly-stylized map of the continent of Asia, one of the most recognizable representations of the continent from the seventeenth century.
+Fine old color example of Blaeu's highly-stylized map of the continent of Asia, one of the most recognizable representations of the continent from the seventeenth century.
 The map is framed by ten pairs of people meant to personify Asian cultures.
 At top, nine Asian cities show the rich trading opportunity that Asia represented for Europeans.

 Blaeu’s geography was most up to date for its time, thanks in large part to his access to Dutch East India Company (VOC) charts, but a few features are still notable for their surprising appearances to the modern eye.
 Korea is shown as an island just barely unconnected to the Asian mainland, while Japan is oddly projected in a horizontal style that was typical to this period.
 The coast north of Korea is only roughly drawn, as it had not been surveyed in detail.
 To the south, large portions of the Borneo coastline and other parts of the islands in Southeast Asia are incomplete or highly inaccurate.